Climate Corps AmeriCorps

 Are there any other benefits of being a CCAC fellow?

-At the end of program completion, AmeriCorps Fellows receive a Professional Certificate from Skyline College in Climate Resilience.
-They also receive health care coverage and child care (if applicable), and an end-of-program Educational Award of $6,095.
+At the end of program completion, AmeriCorps Fellows receive an AmeriCorps Term of Service Completion Certificate.
+They also receive health care coverage and child care (if applicable) throughout the duration of their service, and end-of-program Educational Awards of up to $10,000.

 What is the deadline to apply?